 20 years have now passed since DiCaprios first Oscar nomination in 1994.
 Will 2014 be his year?

-The five time Academy Award nominee, Leonardo DiCaprio, hasn’t yet won a golden Oscar statuette.
-2014 might just be his year, as a result from not just one Academy Award nomination but two.
+The five-time Academy Award nominee, Leonardo DiCaprio, hasn’t yet won a golden Oscar statuette.
+2014 might just be his year, as a result of not just one Academy Award nomination but two.